 We’ve done the research for drivers in the Peach State.
 If you’re looking for the inside scoop on car insurance in Georgia, you’ve come the right place.

-As a car owner in Georgia, you are required to have minimum liability insurance.
+As a car owner in Georgia, there are minimum requirements that all auto insurance policies must cover.
+These requirements include minimum liability insurance.
 This is to help you pay for any damages or injuries done to another driver, as a result of an accident at which you were at-fault.
 Your car insurance policy must meet the following amounts to be a law abiding citizen:

 - $25,000 in bodily injury liability for one person in one accident

 - $50,000 in bodily injury liability for multiple people in one accident